César Araújo

-César Nahuel Araújo Vilches (born 2 April 2001) is a Uruguayan professional footballer who plays as a defensive or central midfielder for Major League Soccer club Orlando City and the Uruguay national team.
+César Nahuel Araújo Vilches (born 2 April 2001) is a Uruguayan professional footballer who plays as a defensive or central midfielder for Liga MX club Tigres UANL.

+Araújo began his senior football career with Montevideo Wanderers, with whom he was named to the Uruguayan Primera División Team of the Year in 2021.
+In 2022, Araújo joined Major League Soccer (MLS) franchise Orlando City, and he helped to win the team's first trophy since joining MLS through winning the 2022 U.S. Open Cup.
+In 2024, Araújo received his first call-up to the Uruguay national football team.

 Club career

 Montevideo Wanderers

 Growing up in Cerrito, Montevideo, Araújo played for youth club Marconi FC before joining the academy at Montevideo Wanderers.
 On 1 August 2019, Araújo made his professional debut as a 68th-minute substitute in a 2–1 defeat to Brazilian side Corinthians in the 2019 Copa Sudamericana round of 16.

 He didn't make another senior appearance for 12 months until substituting on for his Uruguayan Primera División debut on 9 August 2020 in a 2–0 win against Boston River.
 At the end of the 2021 season, Araújo was named on the bench in the Primera División Team of the Year.
 He was also named Wanderers' Player of the Year in 2021.

 Orlando City

 On 7 January 2022, Araújo transferred to Major League Soccer team Orlando City for a reported $2,000,000 fee.
 He signed a three-year contract with an additional option year and joined as part of the new MLS U22 initiative.
 On 27 May, Araújo was fined by the MLS Disciplinary Committee for failing to leave the field in a timely manner after receiving a red card during a match against Austin FC five days earlier.

 Having never previously scored a goal in his senior club career spanning 88 matches, Araújo scored his first goals on 27 July when he netted twice during a 5–1 victory over New York Red Bulls in the U.S. Open Cup semifinal.
+On 7 September, Araújo was part of the squad that won the U.S. Open Cup final 3–0 over Sacramento Republic.

 On 4 April 2023, Araújo was fined by the MLS Disciplinary Committee for violating the league's simulation/embellishment policy in a match against Nashville SC three days earlier.